Smash Palace: Production

+Roger Donaldson was inspired to write the film after reading a newspaper article of a 5-year-old boy being kidnapped by his police officer father in a custody dispute, which resulted in an armed standoff.

 The film was funded by the New Zealand Film Commission.
 When Donaldson first applied for funding, he was turned down.
 On a second attempt he was once again denied funding, until veteran film maker John O’Shea pointed out that Donaldson's earlier work Sleeping Dogs had been the reason the commission was founded.

+Bruno Lawrence made significant contributions to the film's script, working on writing sessions after shoots.

 One of the conditions of the film's eventual funding by the NZFC was that it be completed in time to screen at the 1981 Cannes Film Festival.
 This forced a tight schedule on the production team, giving only four months between the commencement of the shoot and the film's premiere.

 Release and reception

+Theatrical release

-Although the film was completely New Zealand financed and shot, the film was first released in the USA.
-The expectation was that by initially releasing in the US the film would gain positive reviews from international critics, thus encouraging local audiences, prone to a dismissal of Kiwi product as amateurish, to go and see the film.
+Although Smash Palace was completely New Zealand financed and shot, the film was first released in the USA.
+The producers' expectation was that by initially releasing in the US the film would gain positive reviews from international critics, thus encouraging local audiences, prone to a dismissal of New Zealand product as amateurish, to go and see the film.
 The strategy worked, with the film proving hugely successful in New Zealand.

+The film was released theatrically in New Zealand on 22 January 1982 in Auckland, Wellington and Christchurch, and on 29 January 1982 in Hamilton, New Plymouth, Palmerston North and Dunedin.
+The film grossed NZD$600,000 at the local box office (approximately $2,700,000 in 2024).
+Donaldson later admitted he exaggerated to foreign distributors how much the film cost to make, inflating the budget to $1,000,000 out of fear it would not be taken seriously.

+In New Zealand, Smash Palace has an R16 rating.